 This is a soft, cake-like cookie, with a touch of cinnamon and nutmeg.
 The dough is packed with rolled oats, a fact which I repeat to myself when I end up eating banana nuggets for breakfast, which has happened on more than one occasion.
 It’s just like eating oatmeal, right?
-Right?
-Maybe not, but it’s probably better than having a doughnut.
+Right.

-Keep a close eye on these as they bake: If they get too brown they will be dry, and lose the tender moistness that makes them so very good.
-The banana should be VERY ripe, beyond the point where you would just peel and eat it, so that it mashes to a nice puree and provides plenty of sweetness.
+Keep a close eye on these as they bake.
+If they get too brown they will be dry, and lose the tenderness moistness that makes them so very good.

 Banana Nugget Cookies